Meet the Team

 Our IT team are responsible for transferring your images to other hospitals when required.
 Your images can easily be made available to you (at a small cost) if you move areas or even countries, we recommend that you ask for them if you are emigrating, because it helps doctors interpret your images if they have previous ones too.

 All members of Trust staff take data protection and confidentiality very seriously.
-Access to the Radiology Information system is restricted to Radiology staff who have legitimate need to acess clinical information.
+Access to the Radiology Information system is restricted to Radiology staff who have legitimate need to access clinical information.
 Requests for access must be made in writing and authorised by the staff member's line manager.
 All staff must sign and adhere to the data protection regulation form.
 Access to Pacs for Trust staff is granted upon receipt of a declaration stating they have completed online training and will adhere to data protection regulations.
 Access is also given to health care staff working within the South West upon appropriate authorisation and conformance to regulation.